ozoidemi/ePaper_guest_dashboard/README.md

 **Be careful** with `rm -rf`.
 That's quite a dangerous command.

-This will force the ESPHome Host to start off with a clean slate - it will redownload and recompilate all of its platformio packages, this time with the right amount of space to succed.
+This will force the ESPHome Host to start off with a clean slate - it will redownload and recompilate all of its platformio packages, this time with the right amount of space to succeed.

 ### I'm getting an ESP_ERR_NVS_NOT_ENOUGH_SPACE error!